Grzegorz96/WEATHER-APP/README.md

 ```bash
  py .\Main.py
 ```
-Program WEATHER.app connects to the enpoints on the IMGW server, you don't need to create a local server.
+Program WEATHER.app connects to the enpoints on the IMGW server, you don't need to create a local backend server.

 ## Lessons Learned